JuneStepp/OneLauncher/CONTRIBUTING.md

 OneLauncher uses [Poetry](https://python-poetry.org) for dependency management.
 Run `poetry install` in the root folder of this repository to get everything set up.
 Once installed, OneLauncher can be started with `poetry run onelauncher`.
 Alternatively, [Nix can be used](#nix).

+For game patching support, extra C code must be compiled.
+Run `make -C src/run_patch_client` with mingw-w64 installed.
+Your mingw-w64 installation must have support for i686 builds.

 ### Nix

 OneLauncher comes with a [Nix](https://nixos.org/) flake for easily replicating the standard development environment.
 It can be used with [direnv](https://github.com/direnv/direnv) or the `nix develop` command.
 When using Nix, dependencies aren't installed with poetry. `poetry add`, ect can still be used for editing the dependency files, but `poetry run` should not be used.